 What can I do to shorten ACL surgery recovery time?

 There are no shortcuts when it comes to healing.
+Recovering from any type of knee injury will take time.
 But by following these ACL surgery recovery tips, you can make sure your knee heals as quickly as possible:

 Follow Dr. Van Thiel’s instructions.

 After surgery, you’ll be provided with complete instructions about how to care for your knee.
-That includes things like using ice and elevation ro reduce swelling and pain.
+That includes things like using ice and elevation to reduce swelling and pain.
 It also includes instructions on your activity levels and what daily tasks you can safely perform.
 It’s important to get some activity, but don’t try to do too much.
 Walking each day promotes circulation and healing, but don’t overdo it.
 Don’t drive a car or climb stairs until Dr. Van Thiel says it’s OK.
-The same goes for lifting heavy objects.
+The same goes for lifting heavy objects, though it can be tempting.

 Don’t skip appointments.